 Peuan Mit currently operates the following social businesses:

 Peuan Mit implements ChildSafe Agent training, the ChildSafe Travelers Campaign and a Vientiane ChildSafe Hotline.
-In 2017, the program created Laos citizen tips and directly protected 792 children through ChildSafe intervention.
+In 2019, the program had 286 active ChildSafe Agents, including general protection and visibility agents.

 Number of staff: